sihensel/c/docs.md

 # The C Programming Language

+This document servers as a reference for me.

 ## Setup

 Any file with the `.c` extension is a C-file and can be compiled with `cc` or `gcc`.